Social Sciences & Humanities

 Expected impact

-Overall the discoverability of language data hosted in the CLARIN domain is improved through use of the proposed EOSC MSCR and Graph components, improving options for reuse of the data and its augmentation with other relevant data from other sources - for instance by inclusion in virtual collections.
-This effort will also lead to faster and easier processing of language data that is referred to with a persistent identifier.
+Overall the discoverability of language data hosted in the CLARIN domain and the interoperability with other domains is improved through use of the proposed EOSC PIDMR, DTR, MSCR and Graph components.
+The DOG DTR integration will also lead to faster and easier processing of language data that is referred to with a persistent identifier.

 Adopted components